On the distribution of the Hodge locus: Atypical Locus -- The Geometric Zilber--Pink conjecture

 Subtracting from (\ref{egalite}) and as $\dim \Phi({S'}^\an) < \dim\Phi(S^\an)$ by definition of the singular locus, it follows that $S'$ is contained in a strict weakly special subvariety of $S$.
 As $S'$ contains $Y$ which is maximal among the weakly special subvarieties of $S$, we deduce by irreducibility of $Y$ and $S'$ that $S'=Y$. \end{proof}

 Let $Z$ be as in \Cref{geometricZPweakly}.
-If $Z$ contains a Zariski-dense set of weakly special subvariety $Y$ of $S$ for $\VV$, singular for $\VV$, each satisfying the equality~(\ref{egalite}), and maximal for these properties, it then follows from \Cref{below} that:
+If $Z$ contains a Zariski-dense set of weakly special subvarieties of $S$ singular for $\VV$, each satisfying the equality~(\ref{egalite}), and maximal for these properties, it then follows from \Cref{below} that:

 - Either $Z$ coincides with an irreducible component $S'$ of $S^\sing_\VV$ which is a weakly special subvariety of $S$ for $\VV$.
 But then $Z$ satisfies $(a)$ of \Cref{geometricZPweakly};

 - Or $Z$ is an irreducible component of $\overline{\HL(S', \VV_{|S'}^\otimes)_{\ws, \watyp}}^\Zar$ for such an irreducible component $S'$.